Departure Dates for 2025 and 2026

 Best trek, frienly guide, great company

 Our trekking guide was amiable and helpful in every way.
-We had a very kind and strong porter.
+We had a very kind and robust porter.
 Both of them were very patient, kind, helpful, and knowledgeable.
-They were always there for us for any services.
-We will return to Nepal for the Annapurna base camp trek and contact these guys.
-Highly recommended!
+They were always there for us if we needed any services.

 Amy Bowzaylo